What is a Baby Wake Window and Why Do They Matter?

 • Glazed eyes

-If you see any of these sleepy cues, your baby is reaching the end of their wake window and it’s time to bring your baby to their crib and begin your sleep-nourishing bedtime routine .
+If you see any of these sleepy cues around naptime or bedtime, it’s a sign your baby is reaching the end of their wake window and it’s time to begin your sleep routine.

-To learn more about how to create a bedtime routine and other ways to settle your baby before bed, download our Smart Sleep Coach by Pampers™ app .
-It walks you through the process step-by-step so you can teach your baby to fall asleep faster and stay asleep longer – an essential skill for them that also helps you get more sleep.
-Everybody wins!
+To learn more about what to do once you notice sleepy cues, download our Smart Sleep Coach by Pampers™ app.
+It walks you through the process oof maximizing wake windows and helping your baby to fall asleep faster and stay asleep longer – an essential skill for them that also helps you get more sleep.

 AGE